East Ahuriri Track

 Walk along the lake front to the corner where the road branches away southeast.
 There is a TA sign here, but there is also a plethora of tracks for day strollers amongst the trees and it is easy to take the wrong one.
 Resist the temptation to go uphill.
 The map is a bit misleading, but try and stay close to the lake.
 Then you join the road and it is more road walking like Lake Pukaki, though with less traffic.
 You eventually reach a car park on the left after about 4 hours (16 km from Tekapo), and the track up the hill is 1-200m further on.
 It is marked Richmond Trail.

 The climb is steep at first, and then you turn left and walk along the mountainside, eventually intersecting the road to a ski field.
 Here marker poles lead you down to the left towards the lake a little (not, as shown on the TA and NZ Topo maps, uphill).
 The hut further on is well up a spur between two streams below, but there is a hose delivering water at the edge of the spur.
 Like other huts on this section, Camp Stream Hut is a former sheep musterer’s hut and is very basic.
 It is not a DoC hut and there is an honesty box for your $10 contribution to keep the hut being made available to TA walkers.
+Please take some cash for this.
+The owners of the hut have reported they are only collecting an average of 30 cents per visitor!
 There are a few tiny holes in the roof and bound to be rats, so put your food out of reach.
 With sheet iron cladding, deteriorated lining, and the high altitude, these huts can also be cold and draughty at night.
 But you are sleeping in historical relics.

 29. Camp Stream Hut to Royal Hut (8 bunks): 5.5 hrs via ridge route, 14 km (via Camp Stream route) (map 108)